Corrections

 Elaborations

-Using SEM to estimate the APIM with distinguishable dyads (p.
+The APIM estimated by SEM with distinguishable dyads (p.
 178-179) is a saturated model and so it has zero degrees of freedom and no measures of fit can be computed.
 Normally in SEM with latent variables, models have non-zero degrees of freedom and are over-identified.
 The use of SEM to estimate the APIM is to estimate two regression equations with correlated error terms.
 It is then not problematic that the base model is saturated and no measures of fit can be obtained.

-When using SEM with the APIM, one usually does include fit statistics such as the RMSEA or the CFI, because one is using SEM to compute constrained regression analyses.
-Moreover, the RMSEA can be misleading when the df are small.
+When using SEM, there are usually fit statistics such as the RMSEA or the CFI.
+However, the RMSEA can be misleading when the df are small.
 For example, Marga Korporaal found a chi square of 2.098 with 1 degree of freedom and an RMSEA =.126.
-As the example shows, a non-significant chi square can yield a large RMSEA.
-Note also sometimes the CFI can be very small, despite big fit, if the relationships between variables are not strong.
+As the example shows, a non-significant chi square can yield a large RMSEA (Kenny, Kaniskan, & McCoach, 2015, Sociological Methods and Research).
+Note also sometimes the CFI can be very small, despite good fit, if the relationships between variables are not strong.
 For these reasons, fit measures need not be reported for SEM-APIM analyses.

 Data and Files